 Note: In most cases, it should just work for you.
 If node or npm are no valid commands, you need to check your environment variables in Windows.
 But I didn't run into this issue anymore in the past when I worked together with Windows users on React applications.

 Now you can install your first node package with npm on the command line.
 You will install it globally with a -g flag.
 Because of installing it globally, you will always have access to it on the command line.
-Later on, when you install a node package for your project without the -g flag, you will only have access to the package (node module) in your project.
+Later on, when you install a node package for your project without the -g flag, you will only have access to the node package (node module) in your project.
 On the command line (in Visual Studio Code), type the following command to install create-react-app:

 npm install -g create-react-app